Haskell from 0 to IO (Maybe Hero)

 = symbol means equality in both ways, this means that

-num can be replaced by
+num can be

 Detailed definitions are done using